MicrosoftDocs/edge-developer/microsoft-edge/web-platform/tracking-prevention.md

 *  `B` indicates that both storage access and resource loads (such as network requests) are blocked.
 *  A hyphen (`-`) indicates that no block is applied to either storage access or resource loads.

-The org engagement mitigation doesn't apply to the Cryptomining or Fingerprinting categories.
+The Org Engagement mitigation doesn't apply to the Cryptomining or Fingerprinting categories.

 Strict mode blocks more resource loads than Balanced.
 The blocking of more resource loads may result in Strict mode appearing to block less tracking requests than Balanced since the trackers making the requests are never loaded.